|

 and the large numbers of autistic children suddenly being labeled

 as "Landau-Kleffner."
+The multiple

 metabolic, physiologic, and immune markers that are abnormal in